-trinean Campbell Scott Carried Grand Grand Comback the Messach Comback the Street Comback the Street Comback the Street Comback the Comba signed at fort tope on the wineteenth day of July 1905 by His Majerlije immissioner and the this and headmin in the free of the undersigned witnesses after lawing brew first interpolar to explain Junean ComphelsevII Matnesses rejued at Murker's this on the turnty fifth day of July 1005 by this Majesty's Commissioners and too Chief I had deven in the presence of the undersigned evituesco after having were first interpreted & Explained.
-The can Campbel les 11.
+trinean Campbell Scott Carried Grand Grand Comback the Messach Comback There & Combac signed at fort tope on the wineteenth day of July 1905 by His Majerlije immissioner and the this and headmin in the free of the undersigned witnesses after lawing brew first interpolar to explain Junean ComphelsevII Matnesses rejued at Murker's this on the turnty fifth day of July 1005 by this Majesty's Commissioners and too Chief I has deven in the presence of the undersigned evituesco after having were first interpreted & Explained.
+The can Campbel Les 11.
 Witheres and Short Thomas Constin the C. T. HAC.
 Daniel Ringe New Market alex.
 George Meind Mid.
 William + Whitehend Ostanmorthing Tom William to Coaster William Warning & Savid to Knapayurt more more Samuel serhoft Savid + Knapayurt Signed at Sort Albany on the third day of August 1905 by His Majertis Commissioners and the Chief & headmen in the presence of the unterigued witnesse after having been first interpreted & Explained.
 Drew an Camphus will Witnewes Charlie & Stephen andrew the water & Bria Worker Morten Charlie & Stephen andrew to water Rain to Horsen man AH Patticion encockram.
 Mex.
 Leo gr Meindelich.
-Patrick to Stephen Jacob to Saktail Retery Tackaney Sauly Sert Sant min to My more John the Mary Mand many wife timeston Thumas lookerine. signed at Moore factor on the wents day of August 1900 his Majety commissione and the Chiefe and head more in the france of the custorizated witnessed of the twing been first interpretie to afternet.
+Patrick to Stephen Jacob to Saktail Retery Tackaney Sauly Sert Sant min for Morning John the Many Mand many many wife timeston Thumas lookerine. signed at Moore factor on the wents day of August 1900 his Majety commissione and the Chiefe and head more in the france of the custorizated witnessed of the twing been first interpretie to afternet.
 State Campbell Comme Sand Sant